- 1. Praia da Conceição

 - 10. Cabo da Roca

 The main reason most people head to Cascais is for a day at the beach.
-Praia da Conceição is the one closest to the train station and is also the best one for some sunbathing and to get your feet wet.
+Praia da Conceição is the one closest to the train station and also one of the best beaches on the Lisbon coast for some sunbathing and to get your feet wet.
 Overlooked by mansions, it’s the starting point of an oceanfront promenade that goes past several other beaches all the way to Estoril.

 See the Praia da Conceição Guide.